codercodie/Intergalactic-Investigation/README.md

 # Intergalactic-Investigation
-A 2D Space-Crime Game, developed in Unity with C#
+A 2D Space-Crime Game

+Developed in Unity with C#